-Transaction Isolation Levels Explained: From Dirty Reads to Serializable
+Transaction Isolation Levels: Dirty Reads to Serializable

 Every database transaction makes a promise: your operations will be atomic, consistent, isolated, and durable.
 But isolation is not binary — it exists on a spectrum, and choosing the right level determines whether your application sees stale data, phantom rows, or grinds to a halt under contention.